adobe/coral-spectrum/README.md

 ### Contributors

-CoralUI follows open development principles:
+Coral Spectrum follows open development principles:
 * The code is discoverable and openly available to anyone.
-* Discussions about CoralUI happen on an open and archived channel.
+* Discussions about Coral Spectrum happen on an open and archived channel.
 * All important technical decisions are exposed on that channel.
 * All commits are backed by issues in an openly accessible tracker, which offers a self-service overview of the project's status and history.
 * People who are not members of the core team are encouraged to provide contributions.